openfl/AS3ConversionGuide/conversion_methods/as3hx/README.md

 Open this file in a text editor and you can change a number of different options for how AS3HX will process ActionScript 3.0 source and generate corresponding Haxe source.

+After changing the configuration file, try running the `as3hx` command again to compare the results.

 These are some of the options available

 ### `<indentChars value="    " />`